 The Remote Jury Centre model will be the same for both High Court and Sheriff Court jury trials.
 Only a limited number of sheriff courts will be used for such trials so that, for example, a trial notionally from Stranraer will be heard in Ayr and trials from Jedburgh or Selkirk will be heard in Edinburgh.
 It may be that there will be a desire on the part of witnesses, who are not vulnerable witnesses, to give evidence from a remote location near home and thus avoid having to travel to the location of the trial court.
-This might be seen as justified either from a simple convenience point of view or from the perspective of COVID safety and travel restrictions.
 Courts now have power in terms of paragraph 2(3) of schedule 4 of the Coronavirus (Scotland) Act 2020 to direct that any witness does not require physically to attend court but must also give direction as to how the witness is to appear by electronic means.
 See Appendix J for more details.